Apr 10, 2025

 A name change is a bit more complicated.
 You will need to notify the Social Security Administration (SSA) of your name change before you file your taxes.
 If the name on your tax return doesn't match SSA’s records, it may delay your refund.

 If you are expecting a refund, you might need to be patient.
 Most refunds are issued in less than 21 calendar days if you file electronically.
-But if you sent your return through the mail rather than filing online and you expect a refund, it may take four weeks or more.1
+But if you sent your return through the mail rather than filing online and you expect a refund, it may take four weeks or more.2

 If your contact information is current, consider setting up an online account at irs.gov.
 You can use this online account to pay tax balances, set up payment plans, and more.

-Gathering all your paperwork just before April 15 may be stressful.
-Think about building a file now, labeled for next year’s taxes, to keep track of documents that come in during the year.
-You won’t have most of your paperwork until the months before tax prep starts, but having a file can help you remember to save receipts from donations or a move, freelance invoices, personal business expenses, or anything else that you want to remember at tax time.
+You won’t have much of your paperwork for the previous year until the months before tax prep starts.
+But having a file can help you remember to save receipts from donations or a move, freelance invoices, personal business expenses, or anything else that you want to remember at tax time.
+The IRS provides a list of documents that may be helpful to collect.
+It's also a good idea to have a copy of your previous year’s tax return on hand.

 As you gather your tax documents, think about all your income: paychecks, interest from savings accounts, dividends from other investment accounts—everything.
 Your employer and financial institutions are required to send you documents that report all this income, either by mail or email.